 \section{Proof of the Main Result}

-In general we can have massless scalars, gauge bosons and gravitons attached to the fermion loop.
+In general, we can have scalars, gauge bosons and gravitons as external particles attached to a fermion loop.
 With one massless external particle we expect only collinear singularity while for two adjacent external massless particles, soft and collinear and their overlap may develop.
-IR finiteness of a fermion loop diagram can be shown by showing it's soft finiteness and collinear finiteness.
-This automatically takes care of it's finiteness in overlapping regions.
-At one loop the general fermion loop integral has following form, fig.\ref{fig:fermionloop}.
+IR finiteness of a fermion loop diagram can be shown by showing its soft finiteness and collinear finiteness.
+This automatically takes care of its finiteness in overlapping regions.
+The general fermion loop integral has following form ( see Fig.~\ref{fig:fermionloop}),

-where $V_i$'s are vertex factors for a given massless external particle attached to the fermion loop.
-From momentum conservation at each vertex it is clear that $l_i = l_{i-1} + p_i, l_{i+1} = l_i + p_{i+1}$ etc. The Feynman rules for needed vertices are given in fig.\ref{fig:feynrules}.
+where $V_i$s are vertex factors for a given massless external particle attached to the fermion loop.
+From momentum conservation at each vertex it is clear that $l_i = l_{i-1} + p_i, l_{i+1} = l_i + p_{i+1}$ etc. The Feynman rules for vertices of interest are given in Fig.~\ref{fig:feynrules}.
 Factors of `$i$' and coupling constants etc. are dropped in writing those rules, for simplification.
 Feynman rules for graviton-fermion interaction is derived in \cite{Holstein06}.
-We did not consider two graviton-fermion vertex since it does not correspond to soft or collinear configuration described above.
-We closely follow the analysis of IR singular structure of one loop diagrams, given in Ref.\cite{ambresh09}.\\
+We did not consider two graviton-fermion vertex since it does not correspond to the soft or collinear configuration described above.
+We closely follow the analysis of IR singular structure of one-loop diagrams, given in Ref.~\cite{Shivaji:2010re}.\\

-First we would like to see the behavior of this integral as any of the internal lines becomes soft {\it i.e.} it's momentum vanishes.
+First we would like to see the behavior of this integral as any of the internal lines becomes soft {\it i.e.} its momentum vanishes.
 Without loss of generality we consider softness of $l_i$ and take $l_i = \eps$.
 We see that in the limit $\eps \rightarrow 0$, the denominators which vanish in general are,